 I will purposely omit building inspectors in charge of large construction projects, such as bridges, sky-scrapers, factories, etc. There is a lot more responsibility there, and these inspectors are a lot more knowledgeable than your average “Joe, the building inspector”.

-In my time being a roofing contractor, I had to pull many permits in the last 6 years – for almost every job we did.
+In my time being a roofing contractor, I had to pull many permits in the last 10 years – for almost every job we did.
 In all this time, only once have I seen a building inspector at a job site, and he was there to harass the home-owner about the “illegal kitchen” that came with the house they just purchased.
 In the beginning of my career as a contractor, I needed to get permits, but did not have sufficient / adequate insurance and in some cases did not have the Home Improvement Contractor registration in a state where I was doing work.
 Luckily for me, I was able to get permits, and because I have dignity (I’d like to think so) I did decent work without code violations and nothing bad ever happened.
 I once had a “stop job” order posted at a job site, where we forgot to pull a permit.
 Ahh… the good old days.

-When you get into serious contracting like the Metal Roofing and IB Roof installations, you can’t afford not to have proper insurances and licenses.
+When you get into serious contracting like Metal Roofing and IB Roof installations, you can’t afford not to have proper insurances and licenses.
 Your clients by default expect everything to be current and you to be fully insured – both worker’s comp and general liability.
 And besides, it is easier to show proof of insurance than to explain why you do not have it, or better yet to ask a home owner to pull “an owners permit”.
 It is also much easier to get a permit in 5 minutes instead of waiting 3 days and hoping that the inspector is not a complete a$$ or is looking for a bribe – for some reason, I have a very strong suspicion that some building inspectors in Lynn, Revere, Malden and other surrounding towns in Massachusetts, purposely jerk contractors around, as if telling them – “give me $300 and you will have your permit”.
 I really believe so.
 Or they just hate people in general.
 But let me get back to building inspectors.
-Read the rest of this entry »
+Continue reading

-Flat Roofs:
+Flat Roofs

 Dear visitors, It is my pleasure to announce that our main site – www.CoolFlatRoof.com – is now officially running on the awesome WordPress Blog / CSM platform, which makes it run faster and offers you, our visitors great usability and ease of finding information about Flat roofing, Metal roofs, Green roof top gardens and Solar PV roofing systems.
 New website features include:

-Extensive Site-wide search.
+• Extensive Site-wide search.
 With over 30 different articles about cool flat and metal roofing it used to be difficult to navigate to the right page.
 Now, all you have to do is type what you are looking for into the search box at the bottom of the side-bar, and you will find what you are looking for.

-Comments & Feedback.
+• Comments & Feedback.
 You can now leave comments about every article that we have and also subscribe to those comments (you will get responses by email).
 I personally answer most of the comments you leave on our blog, and will do the same for the comments on our main site.
 As always, please respect us and our readers and do not post offensive commentaries.
 All comments are moderated by a human and all spam gets filtered.
 If you post a genuine comment or question, it will post and I will answer it as best as I can.

-Blog Roll / Green blog links: If you are an author of a green or renewable energy related blog, I welcome you to add us to your blog-roll, and I will do the same.
+• Blog Roll / Green blog links: If you are an author of a green or renewable energy related blog, I welcome you to add us to your blog-roll, and I will do the same.

-Publish your green articles here: If you want to write about anything related to green construction and renewable energy, I welcome you to become one of our Authors / Contributors.
+• Publish your green articles here: If you want to write about anything related to green construction and renewable energy, I welcome you to become one of our Authors / Contributors.
 You can post relevant links to your own site or blog, which will help you promote your site with search engines such as Google, Yahoo, Bing and others.

 These are just few new options that a new platform offers to make your search for roof related questions easier and more pleasant.
 Just a few roof related articles you may consider interesting: